joshhjacobson/FTE/README.md

-# FTE
-The Fraction of Threshold Exceedance (FTE) metric for verification of spatial structure in ensembles of forecast fields
+# Fraction of Threshold Exceedance

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Suggested citation